-- 4. Stop astride a line and restart in the opposite direction (e.g., forwards on to a line and reverse off it, or vice versa). - Stop in a marshalled stop box and restart. - 9.3.
+- Stop astride a line and restart in the opposite direction (e.g., forwards on to a line and reverse off it, or vice versa). - 5.
+Stop in a marshalled stop box and restart. - 9.3.
 The carrying of a passenger is at the driver's option during tests except that an organising club may require that passengers be carried during a test where the start and finish lines are not adjacent to each other. - 9.4.
 Every passenger carried in a competing car at any time during a Multi Venue Autotest must sign the indemnity wording on the entry form for that car.
 In the case of passengers under 18 years of age, this must be countersigned by a parent or guardian.
 Passengers are not required to hold competition licences.
-All passengers must pay a Competitors' Personal Accident insurance premium in accordance with Appendix 7. - 9.5.
+All passengers must pay a Competitors' Personal Accident insurance premium in accordance with Appendix 7. - 9.4.1.
+Only one passenger may be carried in any car at any time during an event and that passenger must have signed the indemnity wording on the entry form for that car. - 9.5.
 The only form of time schedule that may be required is that an organising club may impose a time limit for all cars to arrive at the finish of the event and a time limit for cars to DEPART from the lunch halt (where provided). - 9.6.
 One event licences are NOT available for Multi Venue Autotests.